wpmetabox/docsv2/docs/custom-fields.md

 ![selecting a date format](https://i.imgur.com/OPXkorx.png)

-Simply choose a date format from the dropdown and click the **Insert** button to insert the field to the template.
+Choose a date format from the dropdown and click the **Insert** button to insert the field to the template.
 After that, you'll see the template now has the following text:

 ```html
 {{ post.datetime | date( 'F j, Y' ) }}